cyclikal/cyckei/HELP.md

 ## Viewing Logs
 Logs are created to document measurements from each cell throughout it's cycle.
 They also have details about the cell and the cycle that was run on it.
-Log files are saved to the "record_dir" folder specified in the configuration under the specified name.
+Log files are saved to the "tests" folder specified in the configuration under the specified name.
 To view a log from the client application, just open the logging tab.
 All logs are automatically loaded on startup, and new or updated ones can be viewed after clicking reload.
 Although you can copy the contents of a log file to an excel spreadsheet, log files *should not* be opened with excel or another application directly.